technoplato/sharing-instant/Sources/SharingInstant/Documentation.docc/Articles/Syncing.md

 3. Sent to the server when connection is restored
 4. Confirmed or rolled back based on server response

+## Troubleshooting

+### Linked entities resolve to `nil` after a refresh

+If a linked entity appears correctly in the optimistic UI but later resolves to `nil` after the next server refresh, the most common cause is broken link metadata on the backend (for example, missing `reverse-identity` for a `ref` attribute).

+This is a schema-level problem: the client cannot reliably join what the server cannot describe.
+See <doc:Debugging> for the recommended debugging workflow and the logging knobs.

 ## See Also

 - <doc:Querying>
 - ``SharingInstantSync``
 - ``EntityIdentifiable``